• Postal addressShow on map

 Need for new knowledge

-Universal design, inclusive architecture and social sustainability are updated by virtue of the principle ‘Leave no one behind’ from the UN's 2030 agenda.
-Here, it is precisely a matter of not leaving vulnerable groups behind and including all people to achieve a sustainable society where everyone can participate and contribute, even if they have different abilities and needs.
+Universal design, inclusive architecture, and social sustainability are updated through the principle of ‘Leave no one behind’ from the UN's 2030 Agenda.
+Here, the focus is on ensuring that vulnerable groups are not left behind and that all people are included in achieving a sustainable society where everyone can participate and contribute, even if we have different abilities and needs.

 Research Efforts

-The interaction between users and the built environment, both indoors and outdoors, regardless of scale, is the point of departure for the research group's efforts.
-This means that the human body is considered as a whole, with sensory, cognitive, physical needs and abilities considered.
-We continually work to become wiser about this interaction, both in terms of needs, but also about how the built environment can support and stimulate.
-We do this through studies, evaluations and tests.
-Our approach is primarily qualitative and has many methodological aspects, from anthropological fieldwork and interviews to interventional studies and measurements.
+The interaction between users and the built environment, both indoors and outdoors, regardless of scale, is the starting point for the research group's efforts.
+This means that the human body is considered as a whole, with sensory, cognitive, and physical needs and abilities taken into account.
+We continually work to deepen our understanding of this interaction, both in terms of needs and how the built environment can support and stimulate.
+We do this through studies, evaluations, and tests.
+Our approach is primarily qualitative and incorporates various methodological aspects, ranging from anthropological fieldwork and interviews to interventional studies and measurements.

-• The research aims to clarify the knowledge about and understanding of users' needs and experiences.
-Diversity in user needs requires diversity in solutions, and the research includes, i.e., more knowledge about the importance of daylight, wayfinding and scents regarding the users’ well-being and opportunities for participation.
+• The research aims to clarify knowledge about and understanding of users' needs and experiences.
+Diversity in user needs requires diversity in solutions, and the research includes, for example, more knowledge about the importance of daylight, wayfinding, and scents in relation to users’ well-being and opportunities for participation.

-• The efforts in terms of solutions apply to both new construction and existing buildings.
-Focus is on publicly accessible buildings and places as well as housing.
+• The efforts concerning solutions apply to both new construction and existing buildings.
+The focus is on publicly accessible buildings and places, as well as housing and landscapes.

-• The research process is broadly approached and ranges from the building framework and working practices to user involvement and development of methodologies.
+• The research process is approached broadly and ranges from the building framework and working practices to user involvement and the development of methodologies.

 Collaborators

-Through the public sector services, The Universal Design and Accessibility Research Group continuously contributes to the Danish Housing and Planning Agency's efforts regarding regulation and guidance with a knowledge base.
-Together with the Danish Association of Construction Clients, The Universal Design Research Group facilitates Networks for Universal Design and Accessibility.
-In addition, the group's members are active in various networks and centres, e.g., the Centre for Democratic Aging Research.
+Through public sector services, the Universal Design Research Group continuously contributes to the Danish Housing and Planning Agency's efforts regarding regulation and guidance, providing a knowledge base.
+The group's members are active in various networks, both academic and practice-oriented, such as the Danish Association of Construction Clients.

 Application

-The group's research is disseminated internationally to peers - and nationally to the construction industry.
-The Universal Design Research Group launched the website www.rumsans.dk, a website about universal design, which is financed by government funds for social purposes via the Danish Housing and Planning Authority.
-The purpose of the site is to inspire, qualify and influence a change in the construction industry's attitudes and practices towards universal design.
-In addition, The Universal Design Research Group contributes to the Institute’s dissemination via SBi Guidelines and courses.
-The Master of Inclusive Architecture degree programme at AAU is also a recipient of The Universal Design Research Group’s research.
+The group's research is disseminated internationally to peers and nationally to the construction industry.
+The Universal Design Research Group launched the website www.rumsans.dk, a site about universal design, which is financed by government funds for social purposes via the Danish Authority of Social Services and Housing.
+The purpose of the site is to inspire, qualify, and influence a change in the construction industry's attitudes and practices towards universal design.
+In addition, the Universal Design Research Group teaches at AAU.

 Fingerprint